orgua/shepherd_v2_planning/38_noise_performance.rst

     - QuickPrint 80-87
 - A5V (setup1) - on biggest cap after regulator
     - Vpp = 1.9 mV
-    - no abnormalities, some 1.3 MHz switching noise, 1.6 mVpp
+    - no abnormalities, some ripple ~1.3 MHz, 1.6 mVpp
     - QuickPrint 101-106
 - BBone 3v3 (setup1) - on pinheader
     - Vpp = 51 mV